ejrcarr/Leetcode/README.md

-Solutions to competitive programming questions on Leetcode.
+Solutions to competitive programming problems on Leetcode.